mieubrisse/personal-writing/building-your-exobrain/post.md

 ...
 ```

 Again, your values are yours independent of society.
 Social pressure says I should be polite, obedient, and nice.
-But I can think of many cases where being polite, obedient, or nice goes against what I know to be right.
+But I can think of many cases where politeness, obedience, or niceness goes against what I know to be right.

 As I refined, I began to condense out four terminal values: